Yimonchen/Chinese2002WGS_PGx/README.md

 4. The reference genome assembly untillized in this study is hg38/GRCh38.

-#  Brief Imformation and Findings
+#  Brief Information and Findings

 The study population included 939 males,1060 females, and three not provided.
 Participant ages ranged from 21–65.
 The majority of participants (1902, 95%) were Han Chinese.